 Pull-ups or Chin-ups, are one of the best exercises for building upper body strength and are also included in almost every fitness testing battery for hockey players.

 It is also an exercise that can be a bit of a challenge for hockey players, as the typical "thick frame" and focus on the lower body size/strength can leave many players struggling to pull their weight.
 This is especially true for our female hockey players, who are often judged heavily by provincial/national/college programs on their chin up numbers.

-This said, with a few simple tips, it's not uncommon for our players to add 10+ pull ups to their best in an off-season.
-Here we'll explore some of typical tips for players focusing on improving their pull up numbers.
+This said, with a few simple tips, it's not uncommon for our players to add 10+ pull-ups to their best in an off-season.
+Here we'll explore some of the typical tips for players focusing on improving their pull up numbers.

 Step 1 to Getting More Chin Ups: Eccentric Loading

 Whether you can barely do a single pull-up, or you can bang out 20+, the eccentric work or "negatives" (the lowering portion of the movement) is a great way to add strength and size and to provide a base to build upon.

 All of our athletes typically do a ton of eccentric work in the off-season and even without doing a single full pull up (only focusing on the lowering portion), this phase is where most people see the biggest improvements.

 How can you implement this in your training?
 The easiest way to do this is to set a bench below the pull-up bar, and essentially jump up to get your chin over the bar, and focus on lowering yourself as slow as possible (typically 5-6 seconds).
 For someone who can only do a few pull-ups, learning to master your own body weight with negatives is an excellent way to get started.